 If your favorite angler pursues sharp-eyed oceanic predators, fluorocarbon leader will be among the most appreciated saltwater fishing gifts around.
 Check their tackleboxes to see the size range they need, and stock them up for next season with a few spools as stocking stuffers.

 Here’s another gift that’s ideal for anglers who rent a boat from time to time, and may not enjoy the advantage of fish-finding electronics in all cases.
-Portable fishfinders like the battery-powered Humminbird Helix 5 CHIRP GPS G3 PT comes in a carrying case with a transducer that mounts to a boat’s transom via suction cup, a battery, and battery charger, and provides both fish-finding and GPS chartplotter functionality.
+Portable fishfinders like the battery-powered Humminbird Helix 7 CHIRP MEGA DI GPS G4 comes in a carrying case with a transducer that mounts to a boat’s transom via suction cup, a battery, and battery charger, and provides both fish-finding and GPS chartplotter functionality.

 An angler’s hands are subjected to pokes, pricks, and bites, and they need gloves made specifically for fishing.
 Key attributes are that they leave the fingertips free for tying knots, have rugged and protective palms, and are waterproof or dry quickly.
 They shouldn’t be too thick or restrictive, and they should be UPF rated.